In-Person, Virtual, and Recorded Presentations by Laura Stack, Johnny’s mom

 (live or virtual)

-Sample topics for adults (one to three hours):
+Other Topic Options for Adults (one to three hours):

 1. Who’s Johnny?
 A Beautiful Boy, a Beautiful Life